 6. Point in time recovery

-DynamoDB provides the point in time recovery features to go back at any time in last 5 weeks (35 days) of time for a table.
-It is over and more to back up & recovery feature.
+DynamoDB provides the point in time recovery features to go back at any time in the last 5 weeks (35 days) of time for a table.
+It is over and more to back up & recover features.

 7. Multi-region global tables

 AWS DynamoDB does automatic syncing of data between multiple regions for global tables.
 You just need to specify in which regions want it to be available.
 Without global tables, you were doing it on your own by executing code and copying data in multiple zones.

 It is really helpful if the application needs multi-region replication for performance reasons.